pknminor/ossify/README.md

 - Bash(3.2)

 # Instructions
-1. Add this to your aliases, bashrc: source ossify.bash
+1. Add this to your aliases or bashrc:

+ossify.bash

 2. Usage

-2.1 Start a playlist or an artist page on Spotify GUI.
+- Start a playlist or an artist page on the Spotify GUI.

-2.2 Run ossify from the terminal(for the time being).
+- Launch ossify from the terminal.

 >  For example,
 >  ossify ramones 45 30 3 0 ~/ossify_logs